What is Manager?

 Roles and Duties of a Manager

-With the managerial position, managers are entitled to perform required duties in the organization in order to effectively and efficiently achieve the desired goals.
-The followings are some of the duties, roles, and responsibilities managers should perform.
+With the managerial position, managers are entitled to perform required duties in the organization to effectively and efficiently achieve the desired goals.
+The following are some of the duties, roles, and responsibilities managers should perform.

 Leadership and Team Management

 A manager leads and guides their team, providing direction, support, and motivation.
 They foster collaboration and ensure everyone works towards the organization’s goals.